Cracking-Sciences/cracking-sciences.github.io/README.md

 Welcome!
 This is a doujin music label and tech lab.
 - We are producing computer music with Tracker/Keygen moods.
-- We are developing experiemental audio tools and plugins.
+- We are developing experimental audio tools and plugins.